LBruni98/Reboot-Games-Security-Policy/README.md

 ### Table of Contents
 ```
-1. Outline of Business
+1. Introduction
-  1.1 Overview
+  1.1 Policy Overview
+  1.2 Overview
+  1.3 Structure
+  1.4 Hardware Used
+  1.5 Nature of Work
 2. Risks
   2.1 Theft of Hardware
   2.2 Data Loss/Theft